sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

 3. Save your work.

-### Looping through Excel Sheet and searching for the Order
+### Looping through Excel sheet and searching for the order

 Now you will loop through each **Order** from the Excel sheet, retrieve the order details for order number submitted in the **Order Processing Form**. **For Each** control allows you to go through a list of members provided as input to your automation, and execute an action for each member in that list.